What is Thinkery Connect?

 Cristine has published more than 80 research articles on topics in cognitive and educational sciences.
 Her research has been covered by a range of media outlets, including NPR, Nature, The Wall Street Journal, and Scientific American.

-VP of Educational Programs, Thinkery
+VP of STEAM Learning, Thinkery

 This project was made possible in part by the Institute of Museum and Library Services.
 IMLS Grant Number MA-10-19-0438-19.